umran/apify/README.md

 ## Defining Document Schemas

 Defining document schemas is the first major step in setting up the server.
-Documents are defined as javascript objects that have the properties: 'class' and 'fields'.
+Documents are defined as javascript objects that have the properties: `class` and `fields`.

-The 'fields' property is an object that contains all of the fields of the document, which in turn contain information relevant to validation and search indexing.
+The `fields` property is an object that contains all of the fields of the document, which in turn contain information relevant to validation and search indexing.

-The 'class' property takes a text value indicating the class of document.
-There are two classes that may be defined: 'collection' and 'embedded'
+The `class` property takes a text value indicating the class of document.
+There are two classes that may be defined: "collection" and "embedded"

 ### The Collection Class

 Collection class documents are documents that will be stored in mongodb under a collection.
-Documents classified as collection are ideally standalone documents that have meaning in and of themselves.
+Documents classified as collection are usually standalone documents that have meaning in and of themselves.

 See below for an example schema of a collection class document.